jamesBsmyth/pruf_js/DOCS/_build/html/_sources/utils.rst.txt

 ----------

-ipfsToB32: JBS:Examine
+ipfsToB32:
 ----------

-``pruf.utils.ipfsToB32(bytes32Hex)``
+``pruf.utils.ipfsToB32(cid)``

-Returns a boolean confirming or denying whether or not the given id is a valid id.
+Returns a Bytes32 pasred from an ipfs CID.

 Parameters
 """""""""""
-   1. bytes32Hex
+   1. CID

-      * String|Bytes32
+      * String|Bs58
-      * Hash built from individual inputs which is used to identify the asset on the network.
+      * Used to query ipfs clients for data which matches the CID

 Returns
 """""""""""

-   1. Boolean
+   1. Bytes32|String

-      * True/False
+      * Hash parsed from a CID to be stored on the blockchain.

 Example usage
 """"""""""""""